ls1intum/Artemis/docs/user/exercises/textual.rst

 - In case you have not assessed a submission of this exercise before, you will get shown the problem statement and a summary of assessment instructions.
 Once you know what the exercise is about, you can click on the |participate-in-exercise| button.

 - In case unassessed submissions are available, you can click on the |start-new-assessment| button.
-You will then be redirected to the assessment page where you will be able to assess submission of a random student.
+You will then be redirected to the assessment page where you will be able to assess the submission of a random student.

     .. figure:: text/exercise-assessment-dashboard-2.png
               :align: center